Loading case study...

 The Company

 Cott Corporation was the world's largest manufacturer of private-label soft drinks and beverages — supplying Walmart, Loblaw, Costco, Tesco, Publix, and Target under their own store brands.
 Founded by the Pencer family, Cott's relationship with Sam Walton was foundational — Sam's Choice and Sam's Cola played a defining role in Walmart's evolution from discounter to value-forward retailer.
-Today Cott's legacy lives in Walmart's private label portfolio, which accounts for over a quarter of total grocery sales.

 The Situation

+Gonzalez joined as CHRO under new CEO Brent Willis, who had two immediate mandates — relocate the HQ from Toronto to Tampa, Florida, and position Cott for private equity acquisition.
 Gonzalez designed a Change in Control plan to retain key players through the transition.
 A large PE firm agreed in principle to acquire the company.
 The Board, wanting more money, extended negotiations.

 On September 17, 2008 — the subprime mortgage crisis hit.
 All large transactions froze overnight.
 The deal was dead.